 The common definition of sales rebuttal is “a counterargument to a prospect's objection.”
-Technically that is correct, but this description lacks nuance and encourages a defensive retort (an easy way to embolden a prospect’s objection).
+Technically that is correct, but this description lacks nuance and encourages a defensive retort (an easy way to harden a prospect’s objection).

-- Move on – aka give up.
+- Move on: aka give up.
 Okay, not much of an option, but there are moments when that’s all you’re left to work with, e.g. “How’d you get this number?
 Stop calling me!”

-- Counter – aka get defensive.
+- Counter: aka get defensive.
 This usually takes the form of arguing directly about an objection, placing the prospect in a position of power.

-For example, say a prospect says, “Sorry, no budget.”
+One rebuttal example is when a prospect says, “Sorry, no budget.”

-“Completely understand.
-I’m actually not selling at the moment, but I was wondering do use [tool or service] to [overcome challenge]?”
+“I completely understand.
+I’m actually not selling at the moment, but I was wondering if you currently use [tool or service] to [overcome challenge]?”

-“Completely understand.
-Not selling at the moment.
-I actually just wanted to share an idea with you that could help [company name] gain [specific benefit of your product/service].
+“I completely understand.
+I actually just wanted to share an idea with you that could help [company name] gain [specific benefit of your product/service]."

 The Sales Rebuttal Formula

-All this thinking sets the stage for objection handling that leverages a formula, a methodology, that you can apply to most selling scenarios.
-The sales rebuttal formula is:
+This type of mindset sets the stage for objection handling that leverages a formula or methodology that you can apply to most selling scenarios.

 Acknowledge > Redirect + Question or Redirect + Value Statement